Currency:

 Every site owner should know at least a little about the flow of traffic on their site:

-• do users spend a lot of time on the site
+• Do users spend a lot of time on the site

-• how many subpages do they view on average
+• How many subpages do they view on average

 • which are the most popular